Skip to main content

 The core code is in the Interpreter::Execute function in hybridclr/interpreter/Interpreter_Execute.cpp.

-More directly, it is a huge switch statement that interprets and executes instructions.
+Quite straightforward, just a huge switch statement that interprets and executes instructions.

-• Project Settings settings
+• Project Settings configuration

-• Modify C++ Compiler Configuration to Debug.
+• Change C++ Compiler Configuration to Debug

-• Check "Create VisualStudio Solution" in Building Settings.
+• Check "Create VisualStudio Solution" in Building Settings

-• Project Settings settings
+• Project Settings configuration

-• Modify C++ Compiler Configuration to Debug.
+• Change C++ Compiler Configuration to Debug

 android studio debug